 Does it seem like all of a sudden your face is breaking out?
 You had clear skin a week ago, and now you have a minefield of zits.
 All you want to do is pick your zits and scrub away all your pimples to get clear skin again.
 Picking your zits is probably the worst thing you could do to your face during a breakout, not only could you be pushing bacteria back down in your pore, but you can scar from picking.
 In all honesty, it’s hard not to pick at your pimples.
-It takes some major self control not to pick your zits!
+It takes some major self-control not to pick your zits!
 Let’s talk about what could be causing the sudden breakout, and what you can do to get rid of unwanted acne.

 What Could Be Causing Your Breakout?

-- Your Diet: There are foods that can irritate your skin and cause you to breakout.
+There are foods that can irritate your skin and cause you to breakout.
 Dairy, sugar, and processed foods are the most common foods that trigger a breakout.
 Try finding alternative dairy products, limit your sugar intake, and eat plenty of fruits, vegetables, and whole grains.
 On another note, there are some foods that are considered “healthy,” but could be causing you to breakout.
-Some bottle water brands contain acne triggering ingredients such as sodium and potassium, so be sure to look at the label on your water bottle.
+Some bottled water brands contain acne triggering ingredients such as sodium and potassium, so be sure to look at the label on your water bottle.
 Kombucha is all the rave right now, but it’s actually high in sugar and histamines, which can irritate acne-prone skin.
 Nightshade veggies like peppers, tomatoes, and potatoes contain solanine, which has been linked to inflammation that triggers acne.
 Spicy foods can cause a pH imbalance in the body resulting in a breakout.
 Bottom line – acne is an inflammatory condition, so avoid foods that are high in histamines (dairy, wine, beer, and fermented foods), sodium, sugar, and processed foods.

-- Stress: If you are under stress with school, work, relationships, or just life, your body will produce stress hormones leading to an increase in cortisol in your body triggering your pores to produce testosterone.
+If you are under stress with school, work, relationships, or just life, your body will produce stress hormones leading to an increase in cortisol in your body triggering your pores to produce testosterone.
 This increase in testosterone stimulates your pores to produce more oil – meaning clogged pores.

-- Laundry Detergent: Fragrances and dyes in laundry detergent can irritate the skin.
+Fragrances and dyes in laundry detergent can irritate the skin.
 Dryer sheets especially can clog your pores with the waxy residue they leave on your sheets and clothes.
 Choose laundry detergent that is fragrance-free and dye-free, as well as alternatives to dryer sheets such as vinegar, baking soda, or dryer balls.

-- Sweat: When you sweat, dirt, bacteria, and iodide from your pores expel on to the surface of your skin, causing irritation if not immediately whisked away.
+When you sweat, dirt, bacteria, and iodide from your pores expel on to the surface of your skin, causing irritation if not immediately whisked away.
 Be sure to clean your face with water, face wash, or a face wipe immediately after sweating.
 To learn more about sweat, pop on over to our blog post – “Sweat!
 Tips & Tricks for Summer.

 - Wash your face morning and night.
 Use a gentle cleanser, like our Pro B5 wash, and avoid over scrubbing your face.
 Using harsh exfoliating products or rough washcloths can cause more damage to your skin.
 So, ditch those scrub brushes and walnut scrubs!